Project introduction ---

 Benefits for Helsinki

-During the project, Forum Virium Helsinki will work in close cooperation with the City of Helsinki’s Social Services and Health Care Division, specifically with Family and Social Services.
-It will also be actively involved in discussions with Uusix workshops and experts from units such as the city’s IT management to develop the process, digital solutions, and platform operations.
+During the project, Forum Virium Helsinki worked in close cooperation with the City of Helsinki’s Social Services and Health Care Division, specifically with Family and Social Services.
+It also actively involved in discussions with Uusix workshops and experts from units such as the city’s IT management to develop the process, digital solutions, and platform operations.
 Based on this cooperation, experiments, and lessons learned, the City of Helsinki will simultaneously develop and expand its own internal guidelines for material collection and internal logistics.

 Improving recycling and reuse opens doors to significant energy savings and emissions reductions.
 The processing of WEEE presents a unique opportunity for the reuse and further processing of valuable materials, which supports the key goals of the circular economy.